utkuozdemir/helm-charts/filebrowser/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Upgrade Notes

+Please read the upgrade notes before upgrading.
+There may be breaking changes!

+### From 0.1.x to 0.2.x

+- The values `persistence.rootDir.*` and `persistence.db.*` are
+renamed to `rootDir.pvc.*` and `db.pvc.*`.
+You should rename your values accordingly.
+- A new value `rootDir.type` is introduced.
+The default value is `pvc`, which is same as the previous default.
+You can instead set it to `hostPath` to mount

 ## Parameters

 The following tables lists the configurable parameters of the chart and their default values.